|(c) 2007-2013 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 There was a small glimmer of hope, as one court, as one court ruled the annual fee, declaring "imposition of the $100

 annual fee on Plaintiffs pursuant to Wis.
 Stat. § 301.45(10) constitutes punishment in violation of their rights under the

 ex post facto clauses of the United States and Wisconsin constitutions and enjoining Defendants from assessing or

 collecting such amount from Plaintiffs .
-The court has denied reconsideration in this case.

 The legal history on registration fees is very sparse, but it appears the justification behind the fees relies on the same